castorini/anserini/docs/usage-intelij.md

 Steps to follow:

-Enable the Maven window:  https://www.jetbrains.com/help/idea/maven-projects-tool-window.html
+To enable the Maven tool window, click on "View | Tool Windows | Maven" ([source](https://www.jetbrains.com/help/idea/maven-projects-tool-window.html))

-press the toolbar buttons in order:
+Press the toolbar buttons in order:
 - "Reload all maven projects"
 - "Generate sources and update folders"
 - "Download sources and documentation"
 - press the "Toggle skip tests" button

-- in the wrench tool, select "Maven settings", select Runner in the window and add a new property
+To add a maven property, click on the wrench tool, select "Maven settings", select Runner in the ensuing maven dropdown; and add a new property by clicking the `+` button:
-  - javadoc.skip = true
+`Name:javadoc.skip` `value:true`

-select target "package" and run it.
+Select target "package" and run it.

 This should be equivalent to
 ```$